bozsahin/birthday-paradox/README.md

 # birthday-paradox
-simple python code for experimenting with birthday paradox
+simple python code for experimenting with the birthday paradox